• Skip to main content

 Laundry Collection Agency

-Contact us for your debt collection needs.
+Contact us for your professional debt collection needs.

-Creating internal aging reports, monitoring accounts for delinquency and followup with overdue invoices works well for the first 90 days, beyond that, there is no point in pursuing recovery under your own name.
+Creating internal aging reports, monitoring accounts for delinquency, and follow-up with overdue invoices works well for the first 90 days.
+Beyond that, there is no point in pursuing recovery under your own name.
 If a client has not paid in 90 days, what is the possibility that they will pay any time soon ( or ever)?
 Extremely low!

 Delinquent customers are fearful of an account getting transferred to a Collections Agency.
-They are concerned that their account could be reported to a credit reporting agency and possibly be transferred for a legal-suit.
+They are concerned that their account could be reported to a credit reporting agency and possibly be transferred for a legal suit.
 For accounts with higher balances, a collection agency will likely forward the account to one of their national network of attorneys to file a lawsuit.

 Collection Demands Service